WikiLeaks: 2010

-In July, WikiLeaks released 92,000 documents related to the war in Afghanistan between 2004 and the end of 2009 to the publications The Guardian, The New York Times and Der Spiegel.
+In July WikiLeaks released 92,000 documents related to the war in Afghanistan between 2004 and the end of 2009 to the publications The Guardian, The New York Times and Der Spiegel.
 The documents detail individual incidents including "friendly fire" and civilian casualties.
-WikiLeaks asked the Pentagon and human-rights groups to help remove names from the documents to reduce the potential harm caused by their release, but did not receive assistance.
+WikiLeaks asked the Pentagon and human-rights groups to help remove names from the documents to reduce the potential harm caused by their release but did not receive assistance.
+WikiLeaks only reviewed about 2,000 documents in detail and used a tagging and keyword system.
+Assange said that a court might decide somethings were crimes, but added that "army personnel are basically engineers, who build roads and fire guns.
+They are frank and direct, and the top people mostly won't lie to you unless they're repeating a lie that someone else told them".

 After the Love Parade stampede in Duisburg, Germany, on 24 July 2010, a local resident published internal documents of the city administration regarding the planning of Love Parade.
 The city government reacted by securing a court order on 16 August forcing the removal of the documents from the website on which it was hosted.
-On 20 August 2010, WikiLeaks released a publication entitled Loveparade 2010 Duisburg planning documents, 2007–2010, which consisted of 43 internal documents regarding the Love Parade 2010.
+On 20 August 2010, WikiLeaks released 43 internal documents regarding the Love Parade 2010.

 After the leak of information concerning the Afghan War, in October 2010, around 400,000 documents relating to the Iraq War were released.
-The BBC quoted the US Department of Defense referring to the Iraq War Logs as "the largest leak of classified documents in its history".
+The US Department of Defense referred to the Iraq War Logs as "the largest leak of classified documents in its history".
 Media coverage of the leaked documents emphasised claims that the US government had ignored reports of torture by the Iraqi authorities during the period after the 2003 war.